daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 $ git clone https://github.com/daticahealth/k8s-example.git
 ```

 This project contains a set of templates that demonstrate a simple app deployment, along with a bash script that uses them to generate valid Kubernetes YAML files.
+The script assumes a Unix-like environment with the command line utility `sed` installed.

 **Step 2**
 Pick a host name for your app.